rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231210_New York Times Podcasts.md

 *  Radiation exposure damages DNA and can cause infertility and sterility in adults, for example.
 *  Exposed embryos and fetuses appear more likely to have growth and cognitive delays,
 *  birth defects, and higher rates of newborn mortality.
-*  Dubé is worried, most of all, about the psychological effects of intercourse, or a lack thereof, in space.
+*  DubÃ© is worried, most of all, about the psychological effects of intercourse, or a lack thereof, in space.
 *  What I want to draw people's attention to is that we are going to try to enact sexuality in all its complexity
 *  in a very small, remote, isolated, very small space with limited partners who are people you work with and depend on.
 *  Historically, in analogous situations like military basic training, this has proved disastrous, mostly for women.
 *  I'm much more worried about the next morning, after people have sex, how it's going to affect the crew dynamic,
-*  Dubé told me, rather than, are people going to be able to have sex or masturbate in the space station?
+*  DubÃ© told me, rather than, are people going to be able to have sex or masturbate in the space station?
 *  The potential adverse health effects of loneliness and isolation in space have also been understudied,
 *  but will most likely become more significant the longer a mission lasts.
 *  Being in space is like the pandemic lockdowns many people experienced in 2020,